 International Bank Transfer

 To make international bank transfer from Australia to another country, SWIFT Code is required on top of recipient name, bank name & branch and account number.
-The information can be found in online SWIFT Code database.

 The downside of international transfers with your bank